 Art and Design Workshops for 16 to 18 Year Olds

 Students are free to approach their project in the way they choose.
-In the past this included painting, drawing, photography, graphic design, illustration, 3D design, textiles, costume design or mask making.
+In the past this included painting, drawing, photography, illustration, costume design or mask making.

 The course encourages the development of a critical approach to the work produced.
 It aims to help participants boost their confidence in their abilities as they claim greater control and responsibility for the direction that their work takes.

 - Personal project work will encourage you to experiment and be original.

 - There will be many opportunities to work across a range of art materials in both two and three dimensions.

 - The range of materials used will relate to the chosen direction of your project.